atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-warehouse.md

 ---
 ## What is a Data Warehouse?

-A Data Darehouse is a database setup for analytical ad hoc querying.
+A Data Warehouse is a database setup for analytical ad hoc querying.

 ## Six reasons to build a Data Warehouse